milahu/collapseos/recipes/rc2014/selfhost/README.md

 We're at the offset that will be `CURRENT` on boot, so we update `LATEST`.

-Then, we spit the course code that will be interpreted by stage 1 on boot so that it bootstraps itself to a full interpreter.
+Then, we spit the source code that will be interpreted by stage 1 on boot so that it bootstraps itself to a full interpreter.
 Not all units are there because they don't fit in 8K, but they're sufficient for our needs.
 We also need the linker so that we can relink ourselves to stage 2.

 Finally, we have initialization code, then a spit of the ending offset.

 Go ahead, run that.
 However, one thing you should know is that because the SD card driver is a bit slow, some of these commands take a long time.
 Multiple minutes.
 Be patient.